 Carbon Monoxide is a gas product of incomplete hydrocarbon combustion.
-It has the capacity to bind with the circulating blood haemoglobin, producing carboxyhemoglobin which reduces the oxygen-carrying capacity of the blood.
+It has the capacity to bind with the circulating blood hemoglobin, producing carboxyhemoglobin which reduces the oxygen-carrying capacity of the blood.
 Its affinity to hemoglobin is 200-300 times than that of the oxygen-hemoglobin.

-Carbon Monoxide poisoning is a type of inhalation poisoning through over exposure to carbon monoxide.
+Carbon Monoxide poisoning is a type of inhalation poisoning through overexposure to carbon monoxide.
 It may occur at home or in industrial places.
 It may be in the form of accidental inhalation or intentionally inflicted like that of suicide.
 It primarily causes tissue anoxia, which later leads to more severe health problems, and worst, death.

 - Assess immediately for airway.
 If it is due to carbon monoxide smoke inhalation, stridor may be assessed.
 This is due to the formation of laryngeal edema from thermal injury.

-- Check for airway obstruction if client is unconscious.
+- Check for airway obstruction if the client is unconscious.
 Muscles around air passages may relax if the client turned unconscious due to prolonged exposure or massive poisoning.

 - Position to semi-Fowler’s if not contraindicated.